Kansas State University Marching Band: Others

 In October, 1928, John Philip Sousa was to make an appearance at K-State.
 A petition, signed by most of the student body, was presented to Sousa on October 10, requesting that he compose a Kansas State Agricultural College march.
 Sousa delivered the piano arrangement of Kansas Wildcat March to the Music Department in the spring of 1931.
-It is now an integral part of the pregame show at every football game, and is normally one of the selections you will hear the "Pride" playing in parades that they march in.
+It is now an integral part of the pregame show at every football game, and is normally performed in parades as well.

 The Wabash Cannonball (arranged by Joel Leach) is known as a second fight song for K-State.
 Wabash Cannonball was first performed for an athletic event at K-State on December 16, 1968.
 It was the only selection in the band's repertoire that evening for a home basketball game at Ahearn Fieldhouse.
 Just three nights prior, arsonists had set fire to Nichols Hall, at that time the home of the Music Department, destroying all of the departments assets, including the sheet music.
 The band director at that time, Phil Hewett, just happened to have taken this one piece home from the library that very night to do some work on the arrangement, thus making it the only selection to survive the fire.
 Since then, the Wabash Cannonball has come to represent the survival of the underdog in the hearts and minds of all true K-State fans, and has earned a secure place in the KSUMB's history and traditions.

-During their opening show of the 2015 season, The Pride of Wildcatland fell under unfortunate circumstances when a mis-aligned formation was mistakenly taken as a malicious jab at rival Kansas.
-Dr. Frank Tracz, director of bands at K-State, claims the incident as "friendly rivalry banter."